ros-mobile-robots/ros-mobile-robots.github.io/docs/theory/motion-and-odometry.md

 In the simplest implementation, the speed of the wheels of a robot is assumed to be proportional to the power applied by the motors.
 To improve the accuracy of odometry wheel encoders can be used, which measure the actual number of revolutions of the wheels.

+The following video from Sparkfun gives an overview of Encoders

+{% include video id="oLBYHbLO8W0" provider="youtube" %}

 ### Distance, Velocity and Time